The device doesn't seem to charge

 - Select Backup on the Xperia™ Companion main screen and follow the on-screen instructions.

 If possible, you should always back up all personal data before performing a software repair.
 All data in the internal memory is overwritten during a software repair.
 Content on an external SD card is kept.

 - Make sure you know your Google™ account username and password.
 Depending on your security settings, you may need to enter them in order to restart the device after a software repair

 - Make sure Xperia™ Companion is installed on your PC or Mac®.

-- Open the Xperia™ Companion software on the computer, but do not connect your Xperia™ device until you're told to in the five-step instructions in the Xperia™ Companion window.
+- Open the Xperia™ Companion software on the computer, but do not connect your Xperia™ device until you're told to do so in the five-step instruction in the Xperia™ Companion window.

 - Select Software repair on the computer screen.